Catholic Apostolic Church of Antioch: History

-Renting a former Roman Catholic chapel on Sundays, Spruit's jurisdiction has been described as theologically liberal through the ordination of women and LGBT persons to the presbyterate and episcopate.
+Renting a former Roman Catholic chapel on Sundays, Spruit's Independent Catholic church has been described as theologically liberal through the ordination of women and LGBT persons to the presbyterate and episcopate.
 The Catholic Apostolic Church of Antioch also practices open communion.

 Until her retirement in 2005, Spruit declared and consecrated his 4th wife, Meri Louise Spruit to succeed as head of the Catholic Apostolic Church of Antioch—establishing the church as a matriarchy.
-She was then succeeded by Richard Alston Gundrey who has ordained numerous independent sacramental bishops for several jurisdictions other than the Catholic Apostolic Church of Antioch.
+She was then succeeded by Richard Alston Gundrey in 2005 who ordained numerous independent sacramental bishops for several jurisdictions other than the Catholic Apostolic Church of Antioch.
+Mark Newman was elected as the fourth presiding bishop in 2009.

-At an unknown time, the Roman Catholic hierarchy condemned lay participation in this jurisdiction's sacramental activities.
+At an unknown time, the Roman Catholic Church's hierarchy condemned lay participation in this jurisdiction's sacramental activities.

 Impact

 Through the Catholic Apostolic Church of Antioch, multiple jurisdictions have sought and acquired episcopal consecration, such as the founding bishops of the Charismatic Episcopal Church, and some founding bishops of the Communion of Evangelical Episcopal Churches although conditional consecrations extended forth through others such as a continuation of the American Orthodox Catholic Church and the Brazilian Catholic Apostolic Church for both churches.